opeyemibami/machine_learning-Deployment-of-Mortage-Approval-Status-Model/README.md

-# machine_learning-Deployment-of-Mortage-Approval-Status-Model
+# Deployment-of-Mortage-Approval-Status-Model
+###  microsoft professional certification in data science capstone project

-### The project aimed at automating Mortgage applications status and prediction of loanable amount if acepted.
+### The project aimed at automating Mortgage applications status and prediction of loanable amount if accepted.
 *It is an extention of my microsoft professional certification in data science capstone project with personal efforts and interest in model deployment.*